ZeratuuLL/Reinforcement-Learning/Continuous Control/DDPG/Readme.md

 Here ar my attemps:
   * Move the position of action in critic network from second hidden layer to first hidden layer.
 This should make the gradient smaller (in absolute value). **This frees actor to give actions on the margin.
 But the learning is still very slow.
 I noticed that the local and target critic gives same estimates at the very end.
 Will see if this is true for all**

   * This is true.
 Within 5 episodes the values of two critics has error smaller than 1%.
-The same is true for two actors within 10 episodes. **Now I will try a larger learning rate (0.001 --> 0.01)**
+The same is true for two actors within 10 episodes.
+What's more, the critics are still learning but the actors are almost resting. **Now I will try a larger learning rate (0.001 --> 0.01).**

+  * I don't think that works.
+The two critics get close (within 1% error) within 10 episodes.
+And the learning is ruined.
+So I think this is not a good idea.
+But the actors is always learning, which is great!
+What's more, I found that the critics are actually both learning but close to each other.
+But sometimes they give negative estimates. **Now I added a clip to critic while training critic.
+Learning rate set back (0.01 --> 0.001) an set tau (soft update parameter) smaller (0.001 --> 0.0001)**